 About The Trusted Traveller

-The Trusted Traveller (TTT) began in January 2014 because of my passion for travel and eagerness to help others plan their travels in the most prepared way possible.
+The Trusted Traveller (TTT) began in January 2014 because of my passion for travel and eagerness to help others plan their travels in the most organised way possible.

-Whether you’re a DIY traveller or need a little more help planning that next trip, I’m confident you will find something on this website that will cater to your travel planning and inspiration needs.
+Whether you’re a DIY traveller or need a little more help planning that next trip, I’m confident you will find something on this website that will cater to your travel planning needs.

 What to Expect from The Trusted Traveller

-- Travel Planning articles for the DIY traveller, covering everything from choosing the perfect destination, to the best ways to book, to restoring your memories when you return from your trip.
+• Travel Planning articles for the DIY traveller, covering everything from choosing the perfect destination, to the best ways to book, and important things to look out for when planning and booking your dream vacation.

-- Reviews of the places I’ve stayed and tours I’ve been on including photos to help you decide if each place or tour is for you.
+• Reviews of the places I’ve stayed and tours I’ve been on including photos to help you decide if each place or tour is right for you.

-- Suggested itineraries for regions and countries around the world.
-These itineraries include maps, transport information and things to see and do.
+• Suggested itineraries for regions and countries around the world.
+These itineraries include maps, transport information, things to see and do, suggested tours to get the most out of a destination and where to stay helping to position you in the heart of all the action.

 If there is something specific you would like to know more about that you don’t see on this website, feel free to contact me and I will do my very best to help.